The Life and Martyrdom of Saint Qays al-Ghassani (‘Abd al-Masih)

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-1. Narjan was an eminent Christian centre in Southern Arabia, and was usually under the control of what is now called Yemen.
+1. Nagran was an eminent Christian centre in Southern Arabia, and was usually under the control of what is now called Yemen.
 Christianity had been dispersed by the invading Islamic hordes.
 Many Christian Arabs fled to Syria, where they settled among the Christian Arab Ghassanids.
 This is why many are known by the adjectival name of “al-Ghassani” which means “the Ghassanid.”

 2. “ibn” is the Arabic nomenclature defining paternal lineage.
 An Arab would be given a name identifying them by their father.
 So the name “Qays ibn Rabi’ ibn Yazid al-Ghassani” means “Qays, Son of Rabi’, Son of Yazid the Ghassanid.”

-4. Baalbek is now controlled by modern day Lebanon.
+4. Baalbek is now controlled by modern-day Lebanon.

 5. The most likely cause for the need of translation was because the Byzantine common language was Greek, and most Christian literature was produced in Greek.
 The language of the Church in Antioch was primarily Greek, so their Gospels would also be reproduced in Greek.